robertuniqid/ticket-system/README.md

 ticket-system
 =============

-Ticket System will be a ticket system made in my spare time.
+Ticket System will be a ticket system made in my spare time, just like most of my stuff on github.